Joemires/CTO-Test---Space-Scraper/README.md

 - Run ``` php artisan migrate ```
 - Run ``` npm install ```
 - Run ``` php artisan websockets:serve ``` to start your Laravel echo server
+- Edit the NODE_PATH in your .env if you have special installation path for node or leave as default if your node is globally installed
 - Run ``` php artisan serve ``` to start your application
 - Open http://127.0.0.1:8000 in your web browser